kosgrav/clean_data/README.md

 This tidy data set contains data that is grouped by subject and activity, and summarized by the mean of each variable.

-### Data Processing Description and Variable Names: CodeBook.md
+### Data Processing Description and Variable Names: Create Cleaning.md

 This R-markdown file contains the data processing steps and variable that were used in the run_analysis.R script.
 This file contains the data processing steps and variable that were used in the run_analysis.R script.